-Be that as it may, I am fortunate to have two little translators at hand on my current visit and they both are definitely more fluent then their wannabe mama.
+Be that as it may, I am fortunate to have two little translators at hand on my current visit to Albania and they both are definitely more fluent than their wannabe mama.
 For this, I must be thankful to their Babi/Dad.

-Our boys would eventually watch English cartoon, go to english schools and have english speaking friends…the odds were not good.
+Our boys would eventually watch English cartoons, go to English schools, and have English-speaking friends…the odds were not good.
 But we were determined to make sure our American-Albanians spoke and understood Albanian.
-Eleven years later, my husband still only speaks Albanian to his boys, and only rarely in mixed conversations with others will say a few words to his boys in english.
-That is hard-core Albanian pride for ya, and I love it.
-When my oldest was five-years-old, he was convinced his Babi didn’t speak or understand ANY english…so how did he talk to me?! (too cute!)
+Eleven years later, my husband still only speaks Albanian to his boys and only rarely in mixed conversations with others will say a few words to his boys in English.
+That is hard-core Albanian pride for ya and I love it.
+When my oldest was five-years-old, he was convinced his Babi didn’t speak or understand ANY English…so how did he talk to me?! (too cute!)
 Now, not only can Babi speak for hours with his boys from his loving Albanian heart, but our boys can converse with their Albanian Nana, endless Uncles, countless Aunts, and thousands of Albanian cousins.

 Thanks to our boys, I too was able to learn Albanian just like a baby.
 Phrases like, “Open your mouth,” “Don’t touch that,” “Don’t say that,” and “You are a pain the butt!” have certainly come in handy at the grocery store when you don’t want people to understand that you are disciplining your child.

-Now that I am--almost--an official owner of a home in Albania (I’m counting the hours), I am praying that I up my understanding of Albanian from two out of ten words to at least two out of eight?
+Now that I am --almost-- an official owner of a home in Albania (I’m counting the hours), I am praying that I can up my understanding of Albanian from two out of ten words to at least two out of eight?
 One can only hope.